GaussNajera245/to-do-list/README.md

+## Notes:

-## Nota: The lists cannot retain which item's checkbox was clicked on, that functionality would imply more complex state, or a conection to a database :vv
+##  The lists cannot retain which item's checkbox was clicked on, that functionality would imply more complex state, or a conection to a database :vv

+##  The Card and BoxClass are no longer useful, but I let them be there for future references.

+## Also the commit changes are quite fuzzy, and not that descriptive:vv

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).